 As far as ground cover, it will make a difference where you live, what kind of sun you get and what kind of moisture.
 That's where a knowledgeable neighbor will come in handy.
 Also, visit a local nursery and ask a lot of questions.
 They can let you know what works and what doesn't work.
 Otherwise, you can kill a lot of plants putting them in the wrong place.
 For the best look with plants, plant multiples of the same plant together to get a mass of one color.

-Hold a Housewarming Party
+5. Hold a Garden-Themed Housewarming Party

 When you move into a new home, hold a simple housewarming party with a garden theme.
 On the invitation say, "No gifts please, but we'd love to have your garden cuttings or transplants!"
 People won't feel obligated, but instead, they will feel good about being able to share their horticultural wealth.
 (Plus, it gives them the needed "push" to divide the plants they'd been meaning to anyway!)
 When I moved into my house as a single mom, I received hostas, a climbing mandevilla and some daylilies this way!